joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

 Setting mapping rules in command-line scripts .............................................

-Mapping rules may be specified to :mod:`command-line scripts <yeti.bin>` using the following command-line arguments:
+Mapping rules may be specified to :mod:`command-line scripts <plastid.bin>` using the following command-line arguments:

    ======================   ====================================